cytoscape/cytoscape-manual/docs/Finding_and_Filtering_Nodes_and_Edges.md

 By default, Diffusion uses the set of selected nodes as the heat sources, with each node having the same initial heat.
 At the end of a Diffusion, Cytoscape leaves the top 90th percentile of hot nodes selected.
 It allows you to use the Results panel to select a higher or lower percentile dynamically.
 It also stores the node's initial heat as a node attribute in the _diffusion_input_ column, and returns the heat and ranking values in the _diffusion_output_heat_ and _diffusion_output_rank_ columns.

-An advanced Diffusion option allows you to specify initial heat values for each node via its "diffusion_input" attribute.
+An advanced Diffusion option allows you to specify initial heat values for each node via its _diffusion_input_ attribute.

 This figure shows the result of selecting the PHO4, GCR1 and ICL1 genes (via the [search bar](Finding_and_Filtering_Nodes_and_Edges.html#search_bar)) and performing a Diffusion by either selecting **Tools → Diffuse → Selected Nodes** or right-clicking to **Diffuse → Selected Nodes**.
 Diffusion calculated the heat ranking of all 331 nodes in the network, and then selected the top 33.